DenLavrov/DL.Plugins/README.md

 Simple lightweight validation for properties in Xamarin.Forms projects with MVVM architecture
 # Usage

-First thing is to implement IValidatable interface by the object which properties you want to be validated
+First thing is to implement IValidatable interface by the object which properties you want to be validated.
 ```

 public class BaseViewModel: IValidatable